edHelper.com

 By Sharon Fabian

-2 However there is more to earthquakes than this, and the more you know about the science of earthquakes, the more interesting it gets!
+2 However there is more to earthquakes than this.
+The more you know about the science of earthquakes, the more interesting it gets!
 For one thing, earthquakes can happen either on land or under the ocean.
 Earthquakes on land cause most of their damage when they occur in heavily populated areas, especially when they start fires.
 Earthquakes under the sea sometimes cause huge waves that are extremely powerful and dangerous when they hit land.

 Paragraphs 4 to 7: